stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 }
 ```

-Now, when everything is ready we can put it together!
+Now, when service layer is finished, we can put it together!

 ### Putting together

-> In this guide, we will not implement REST API as the main intension is to solve [The issue](#the-issue), that is to allow to modify permissions without changing the application's code.

 We need to start from connecting things together, to do so we need to fetch users and create `Ability` instances for each one: